 Portland noise makers Gaytheist and Rabbits have premiered their forthcoming split LP, Gay*Bits, over at Pop Matters.
 The album will officially be released this Friday, August 21, via Good to Die Records.
 On this split release, both bands offer original songs and reworkings of each other’s songs as well.
 Stream the album now.

-The band’s remaining tour dates can be seen after the break as well.
+Both bands’ forthcoming tour dates can be found after the break.

 Canadian technical death metal conjurers, Unbreakable Hatred, have premiered their forthcoming full-length, Ruins, over at Metal Sucks.
 The album will officially be released this Friday, August 21, via Unique Leader Records.
 Pre-orders can still be placed at this location.
 The record is a bestial affair that strikes the perfect balance between hammering groove and spiraling chaos.
 Get your face melted now!

 One-man experimental black metal outfit Gnaw Their Tongues have premiered the new full-length album, Abyss of Longing Throats, over at Invisible Oranges.
 The album is available now via Crucial Blast and can be purchased here.
 If you are brave enough, delve deep into the terrifying world of Gnaw Their Tonguesat this location.

 In addition to the new album stream, Gnaw Their Tongues has premiered a new track entitled “Devoured” from an upcoming, currently untitled EP, at Noisey.
 That track can be streamed after the break.